 Completed in 1941, a Crest House was constructed atop Mt.
 Evans.
 The Crest House offered hot drinks, pastries, souvenirs and shelter to visitors on the mountain.
 This unique structure took 2 summers to build and unfortunately was destroyed by fire almost 40 years later.
 After much debate, it was decided not to rebuild the structure.
 Today, only the stone walls remain.

-Unlike the better known Pike's Peak roadway, the Mt.
+The Mt.
 Evans road is paved in its entirety and seldom busy, making for a relatively easy albeit breathtaking ride.
 The recently renovated parking area even has spaces designated for motorcycle parking!

 At our starting point here in Bergen Park we've traveled approximately 25 miles (40km) from my home in Denver, Colorado and have gained about 2440 ft.
 (744 meters) in elevation.
 The elevation at this point is 7801 ft (2378 meters).